-American man was living in an internment camp just sixty miles away.
+As families in Bly struggled to cope with the balloon bomb explosion, a young Japanese American man was living in an internment camp just sixty miles away.
 The Tule Lake Segregation Center in northern California was one of ten War Relocation Camps established by the U.S. after the bombing of Pearl Harbor in 1942.
 As thousands of people of Japanese ancestry were forced to leave their homes and take up residence in the isolated camps, Yuzuru “John” Takeshita was a young American citizen who suddenly found himself living behind barbed wire in his own country.

-While in the camp, he heard rumors of balloon bombs flying over the Pacific from Japan; but he never saw one.
+While in the camp, he heard rumors of balloon bombs flying over the Pacific from Japan, but he never saw one.
 It would be forty years before he ever heard of them again.

-In 1985, a series of events led John Takeshita (now a university professor) to find out about the balloon bomb project and the incident in Bly.
+In 1985, a series of events led John Takeshita to find out about the balloon bomb project and the incident in Bly.
 He met several Japanese women who as young girls were forced to make paper for the balloon bomb project.
 When he sent them the names and ages of those killed in Oregon, they were shocked and saddened.
 These women had experienced first-hand the total devastation that WWII brought to their own country, and now they saw an opportunity to reach out for peace.

 These women decided to fold a thousand origami paper cranes to offer to the families of those killed in Bly.
 It was a decision that would heal wounds on both sides of the Pacific as friendships were formed, and the groups eventually all met face to face.